Skip to Main Content

 Federal Government Resources

 This compilation of executive orders is freely available on HathiTrust.
-It contains the text of Executive Orders issued between 1855 and 1912.
+Volume I contains the text of executive orders issued between 1855 and 1912; Volume II contains the text of executive orders issued between 1912 and 1922.

 This EPA resource includes information on programs to protect the environment in tribal property, laws the affect tribes, and tribal consultation on environmental protection.